Find Affordable College Courses

 $7,992 Average Tuition & Fees

 A rank of #5 on this year’s list means Middlesex County College is a great value for public health students.
-Middlesex County College is a moderately-sized public school located in the suburb of Edison.
+Middlesex County College is a moderately-sized public school located in the large suburb of Edison.

 Read full report on Public Health at Middlesex County College